 Neurointerventional stroke services at WVU Medicine’s J.W.
 Ruby Memorial Hospital use the latest evidenced-based medicine to deliver lifesaving care.
 As the first hospital in West Virginia to use neurointerventional techniques to treat stroke patients, we developed protocols for efficient, effective care that are now used by hospitals across the country.

 Our multidisciplinary stroke team, including diagnostic and neurointerventional radiologists, stroke neurologists, and emergency medicine physicians, collaborates to offer fast, individualized care.
-The team is available 24 hours a day, 7 days a week to care for stroke patients.
+The team is available 24 hours a day, seven days a week to care for stroke patients.

 During an ischemic stroke, a blood clot prevents blocks blood from flowing into the brain.
 Without oxygen from blood, millions of brain cells die every second minute.
 At WVU Medicine, our team goes into action immediately upon receiving notice from emergency medical services that a stroke patient is on his or her way to the hospital.
 The faster blood flow is restored to the brain, the greater chance for a good outcome.